 Jesus’ parable of forgiveness

-When Jesus told Peter told forgive 490 times, he immediately told a parable to illustrate this principle (Matt.
+When Jesus told Peter to forgive 490 times, he immediately told a parable to illustrate this principle (Matt.
 18:21-35).
 This is a very important parable, since it provides the keys to how God has worked with whole nations and the church throughout history.

-When the king heard of this, he canceled the mercy and Grace which he had previously extended to his servant.
+When the king heard of this, he cancelled the mercy and Grace which he had previously extended to his servant.
 He threw him into prison until the full debt of 10,000 talents should be paid.
 The moral of the story is given in Matthew 18:35, “so likewise shall my heavenly father do also unto you, if ye from your hearts forgive not everyone his brother their trespasses”.

 Jesus was not really talking about monetary debt, but about “trespasses”, or sins.
 This is one of many New Testament passages where we see how sin is reckoned as debt.
 The servant with the huge debt represents a great sinner.
 Any time someone secures a loan, the debt note is dated, so that both parties know when it comes due.
 Since this parable is an illustration of the principle of “seventy times seven”, one might say that the debt had to be paid after 490 days.

 A certain king was obligated to “forgive” the debt for that specified amount of time.
 We call it a “Grace period”.
 The grace period is the time allotted to repay the debt.
 It ends with the time of reckoning the accounts and possible foreclosure.
 But this is also a parable showing us how the principle of jubilee works in a very practical sense.
 In fact this teaches us a kingdom parable, showing us how God dealt with Israel and Jerusalem.
 I will explain this shortly in our next article as we proceed in our study.
-We hope you were blessed by what you read.
+I hope you were blessed by what you read.
 Your kind comments motivate us, and please help to encourage someone by sharing.
 Shalom!